Abhishekpandey4287/chat_bot/README.md

 Installation: Clone this repository to your local machine or download the source code.

 Dependencies: Ensure you have the necessary dependencies installed.
-The requirements are listed in the requirements.txt file.
+To use the AI Chat_bot, you'll need the following dependencies:

+- Node.js: Install Node.js by visiting the official website: [https://nodejs.org](https://nodejs.org).
+Follow the instructions for your specific operating system.

+- Vanilla: The chatbot leverages the Vanilla JavaScript library..

 Configuration: Customize the chatbot's behavior by modifying the configuration files, such as language settings, response templates, and conversation rules.

 Training: If desired, you can train the chatbot using your own dataset to improve its performance.
-Detailed instructions can be found in the training/README.md file.

 Run: Launch the chatbot by running the main script.
 You can interact with the chatbot via the command-line interface or integrate it into your own applications using the provided API endpoints.